rom-rb/rom-rb.org/source/4.0/learn/introduction/active-record.html.md

 rendering them effectively meaningless forcing the need to test the model every time before use.

-Since it's so easy with ROM to load only pertinent data, we focus on allowing the user to map data into their desired format.
+Since it's easy with ROM to load only pertinent data, we focus on allowing the user to map data into their desired format.
 Then using context aware validations at the system boundaries, developers can trust the data is correct and utilize it without fear.

+To be clear, in the above examples ROM would raise a similar error as well, the key difference is *context*.
+When loading data with ROM, a developer would only load the data needed for that context, conveniently avoiding the exception instead of relying on a god object that may or may not be in the correct state.

 ### Query with Complex Conditions